 Jos Plateau State, Nigeria Travel Guide

-Jos cuisine includes a diverse array of dishes centered around starchy staples, accompanied by flavorful soups and stews.
+Jos cuisine includes a diverse array of dishes centered around starchy staples, coupled with flavorful soups and stews.
 Local food reflects various ethnic groups, especially the Birom, Angas, and Hausa.
 Hausa cuisine from northern Nigeria has become strong, alongside flavors from other parts of Nigeria due to internal migration.
 This blend creates a regional taste.
 Expect pungent, spicy, earthy, and savory tastes.
-Dishes often include a rich umami from ingredients like Iru and smoked fish.
+Dishes often include a rich umami from elements like Iru and smoked fish.

 Yam, cassava, rice, maize, millet, and guinea corn.
-Often prepared as "swallows".
+Commonly prepared as "swallows".

 Beef, goat, chicken, and fish are common.
 Freshwater fish from the plateau's rivers also features prominently.